List of all U-boats

-U-629 rendezvoused with U-284 southeast of Greenland to embark her crew on Dec 21 when 284 was scuttled due to sea damage.
-U-629 was thus returning to base with approx 100 men on board when she was strafed and depth charged in the Bay of Biscay by Polish-crewed Wellington HF185 (RAF Sqdn 304/2B, pilot F/O Hieronim Czyzun).
+U-629 rendezvoused with U-284 southeast of Greenland to embark her crew on Dec 21 after 284 was scuttled due to sea damage.
+U-629 was thus returning to base with approx 100 men on board when she was strafed and depth charged in the Bay of Biscay by Polish Wellington bomber HF185 (304 Sqn RAF/2B, pilot F/O Hieronim Czyzun).
 Despite the six depth charges dropped causing severe damage, the overloaded boat managed to reach Brest the next day after summoning assistance.

 12 Mar 1944

-06.05 hrs, Bay of Biscay, outbound: after illuminating the boat with the Leigh Light, the British Wellington bomber (RAF Sqdn 612/C, pilot F/S D. Bretherton) dropped four depth charges.
+06.05 hrs, Bay of Biscay, outbound: after illuminating the boat with the Leigh Light, British Wellington bomber (612 Sqn RAF/C, pilot F/S D. Bretherton) dropped four depth charges.
 Flak damaged the aeroplane tail, but the tail gunner had a lucky escape because he was not at his station during the attack, and later discovered that a round had passed through the empty turret from bottom to top.
-U-629 was severely damaged and had to abort her patrol.
+U-629 was severely damaged and was forced to return to base.
 (Sources: Franks/Zimmerman)

 7 Jun 1944